 We slowly followed Tanner down the hall, passing by an empty bathroom with the door ripped off its hinges, the floor covered with the blood-soaked glass of the shattered mirror.
 We then passed two bedrooms, equally torn to shreds, yet the second had an intact bed shoved into the corner of the room as something slowly pulsed beneath the covers, as though breathing.
 A long, fleshy tentacle hung down from the blankets and coiled beneath the bed, squirming in the indigo darkness.
 Tanner advanced forward, and we turned into the kitchen, where the woman was pinned to the far wall by some invisible force, staring off into space as her mouth hung agape.

 "Hold your fire unless it attacks us," said Jefferies, keeping his gun trained on the cluttered space ahead.
-Slowly, the woman's flesh began to ripple and expand, and we slowly backed away into the hall, watching as her features melted away into the shape of a viscous sphere, her disjointed arms dangling from the undulating mass as her legs folded back into the fluidic chaos, the snapping of bone cracking upon the air as her limbs crumpled like discarded wrappers.
-Slowly, the floating sphere of flesh split open into a yawning maw, concentric rings of human teeth spinning into nothingness as it exhaled a faint mist into the air.
-The invisible creature loosed a chittering hum as it breathed in the vapor, several bloody handprints appearing upon the wall and smearing across it in long, sweeping motions.
+Slowly, the woman's flesh began to ripple and expand, and we backed away into the hall, watching as her features melted into the shape of a viscous sphere, her disjointed arms dangling from the undulating mass while her legs folded back into the fluidic chaos, the snapping of bone cracking upon the air as her limbs crumpled like discarded wrappers.
+Slowly, the floating sphere of flesh split open into a yawning maw, concentric rings of human teeth spinning into nothingness while it exhaled a faint mist into the air.
+The invisible creature loosed a chittering hum, and breathed in the vapor, several bloody handprints appearing on the wall and smearing across it in long, sweeping motions.
 "We're leaving," said Jefferies, moving back as the rest of us followed.

 We didn't say a word, the elevator bringing us to the surface once more as we filed out of it, and Barry dismantled the sentry, the dead body of a man in a lab coat riddled with bullet holes next to the open door of the chamber.
 We moved back down the hall, and found our way out of the facility, Barry and Tanner wasting the two guards out front and dragging them inside before the watchtowers could spot us.
 We left through the hole in the fence out back, the body of the patrol still laying undisturbed against the concrete.
 As we made our way back, and Barry called for the evac, the blue eclipse slowly faded into a pale, ghostly light once more, before splitting back into the familiar, blinding glow of the midday sun.